-While most assets will typically be invested in U.S. common stocks, the fund may invest in foreign stocks in keeping with its objective(s).
+While most assets are typically invested in U.S. common stocks, the fund may invest in foreign stocks in keeping with its objective(s).
 The fund's investments may include holdings in privately held companies and companies that only recently began to trade publicly.